Mayakshanesht/open_source_av/README.md

-# open_source_av
+# Open Sourced AV Software
-A repository to host the open source projects for Autonomous Driving research whatsapp group Community Creator: Mayur Waghchoure
+A repository to host the open source projects for Autonomous Driving research group.

+Community Creator: Mayur Waghchoure and friends

 ## RULES:
 - All the Members are encouraged to equally contribute to the projects.